Menu

 Step 1: Check Server Uptime Using Task Manager

-This shows how long the Windows Server system has been running since the last reboot.
+Find the Up time field, which shows how long the server has been running since the last reboot.

 Step 2: Check Uptime Using Command Prompt